Mr Justin Mihoc

-The first part will deal with the critical questions relevant for the interpretation of Acts 1-5.
-Introductory questions, such as the issue of source and genre, a discussion on the relationship of the text forms, and a narratological analysis of the 'beginnings' as represented by Acts 1-5 will be included in this section, alongside the examination of the most important themes which feature in the first five chapters.
-The second part will deal with the transmission, reception and interpretation of the scriptural text in the Christian writings until John Chrysostom.
+The first part deals with the critical questions relevant for the interpretation of Acts 1-5.
+Introductory questions, such as the issue of source and genre, a discussion on the relationship of the text forms, and a narratological analysis of the 'beginnings' as represented by Acts 1-5, alongside the examination of the most important themes which feature in the first five chapters.
+The second part deals with the transmission, reception and interpretation of the scriptural text in the Christian writings until John Chrysostom.

 Other Research Interests